Living Lab

 Clean Energy Campus as a Living Lab

-Berkeley's new clean energy system presents a unique opportunity for students, faculty, and other researchers to both contribute and advance their knowledge in renewable energy, project finance, and other fields through engagement in the system design and continued discovery during its operations.
-The intention of this living lab is to build mutually beneficial project partnerships between the energy operations enterprise and the research and teaching enterprise that advance Berkeley's mission.
+Berkeley's new clean energy system presents a unique opportunity for students, faculty, and other researchers to both contribute and advance their knowledge in renewable energy, project finance, and other fields.
+The initiative invites stakeholder engagement in the system design and continued discovery during the entire lifespan its operations.
+The intention of this living lab is to build mutually beneficial project partnerships between the energy operations enterprise and the research and teaching enterprise that represents the core of Berkeley's mission.

 Geothermal as part of Berkeley's clean energy future